wojtekmaj/react-daterange-picker/README.md

 ### Installation

-Add React-DateRange-Picker to your project by executing `npm install react-daterange-picker` or `yarn add react-daterange-picker`.
+Add React-DateRange-Picker to your project by executing `npm install wojtekmaj/react-daterange-picker` or `yarn add wojtekmaj/react-daterange-picker`.

 ### Usage